halloleo/brosel/README.md

 Generate the wrapper app with [Platypus](http://sveinbjorn.org/platypus).
 You have to install only the command line tools, which you can do via [Homebrew](https://brew.sh/) (`brew install platypus`).
+Make sure you install Platypus 5.2 or above.

 The profile to create the app is stored in `brosel.platypus`.
-So after downloading/cloning this repository, `cd` into the repo directory and issue the following command in a
+So after downloading/cloning this repository, `cd` into the repo directory and issue the following command in a shell:
-shell:

     platypus -P brosel.platypus /Applications/brosel.app